I remain a low volume mobile app user. I very selectively install apps on my device. Less is definitely more for me.

 Castro on iOS to listen to all my podcasts on iOS.

-Lastpass password manager and authenticator. for general password management.
+Lastpass password manager and authenticator for general password management.
 This may change after the recent security issues with Lastpass.

 Microsoft Authenticator – I use this for a number of select web sites as well as Microsoft 365.